bostick/tabit-file-format/description/tabit-file-format-description.md

 .
 1 U . .
 00 31 55 01 f5
 ```

-Then the body, which is also a zlib stream:
+And finally the body, which is also a zlib stream:
 ```
 x . . ` . g ` d $ . .
 2 0 2 0 6     78 da 93 60 e0 67 60 64 24 05 87 32 30 32 30 36
 . . q   . c . ? .
 7 A q . < . .     fb 03 71 20 03 63 83 3f 04 37 41 71 c3 3c a8 1c